PavanRangani/docs/docs/prd/family/families.md

 ## Archive

 - Active family can be archived anytime
+- Only Admin users can Archive the family
+- When the family is archived, all of its team members are removed from all roles.
+- When any family is archived, the system will auto-archive all entities of that family.

+### UX Rule

 - Click on `Archive`, shows confirmation dialog.
-- When the family is archived, all of its team members are removed from all roles.

 ## Restore

 - Only `Archived` family can be restored.
+- Only Admin users can Restore the family
+- When the family is restored, It opens Edit dialog of family because there are some roles which are mandatory so user can fill those roles before the Restore
+- When any family is restored, the system will activate all the archived entities of that family.
+(Here, only the archived entities will be marked as active, not those that were already Deceased or Terminated)

+### UX Rule

 - Click on `Restore`, shows confirmation dialog.
-On confirmation, opens confirmation dialog.
 On confirmation, opens the edit dialog of families where user enters a families roles.
   - **Note**: Consider family is restored once the user enters all mandatory roles in the edit family dialog.